malathilatha/ShikshaLokam/README.md

-# ShikshaLokam
+# The Problem
-Offline generative AI for education using on-device LLMs (no cloud, no internet).
+Free online AI (ChatGPT, Gemini) is useless without internet.
+Offline AI tools (Ollama, LM Studio) require software installation, terminal access, and admin rights.
+Rural school teachers have neither reliable internet nor IT support.
+PathShala AI fills this gap — AI that works offline and requires nothing more than opening a file in Chrome.

-# PathShala AI: India's 100% Offline AI Teaching Assistant
+# PathShala AI: 100% Offline AI Teaching Assistant

 PathShala AI is a revolutionary educational tool designed to bring advanced generative AI to the "last mile" of education.
 It works completely offline, ensuring that students and teachers in rural or low-connectivity areas have access to high-quality teaching strategies without needing an internet connection.